dhruv-kad1a/Diwali-Sales-Analysis/README.md

 - Customers aged **26-35 years** were the most active buyers.
 - **Married women from UP, Maharashtra, and Karnataka** working in IT, Healthcare, and Aviation industries were the top contributors.
 - The most sold product categories were **Clothing & Apparel, Food, and Electronics**.

+## 🎯 **Conclusion**
+This analysis provides valuable insights into **customer demographics and product preferences during festive sales**.
+Businesses can leverage these findings to **optimize marketing strategies and boost sales** during festivals like Diwali.